metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Knowing this I don't expect you follow all of this immediately but I expect you to be pedantic, explicit and to seek writing quality code.

+Of course suggestions regarding coding style and practices are welcome, I might consider changing my mind on some things.

 [Table of Contents](#table-of-contents)